A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Exponential decay and a refined system

 \subsection{Decomposition of $\nablat \Rmt$}

-Now we examine the components of the full covariant derivative of $\Rmt$.
-We will only need expressions for sufficiently many of the components to obtain a closed system of inequalities. \begin{proposition} The components of $\nablat \Rmt$ satisfy
+Finally we examine the full covariant derivative of $\Rmt$.
+We will only need expressions for some of the components to obtain a closed system of inequalities. \begin{proposition} The components of $\nablat \Rmt$ satisfy

 where, here, by $|U|\lesssim |V|$, we mean

 for some constant $C = C(n) > 0$. \end{proposition}